Top Supplements for Men's Health

 It’s a good idea to have a vitamin D supplement on hand during winter or on days when you are stuck inside.
 Our Vegan Vitamin D3 supplement is available in either a 2500 IU maintenance dose or a high potency 5000 IU dose to restore healthy levels in those who are deficient.

 Magnesium is one of the busiest minerals in your body.
 It’s present in every cell and involved in more than 600 biochemical reactions.
-You need it for muscle movement and energy production, for regulating your blood pressure and blood sugar, and for relaxation and sleep.
-Yet nearly half of Americans are low in magnesium and don’t even know it.20 Common symptoms of magnesium deficiency include heart palpitations, anxiety, muscle cramps, mood swings, tension headaches, sleep issues, and constipation.
+You need it for muscle movement and cellular energy production, for managing your blood pressure and blood sugar levels, and for relaxation and sleep.
+Yet nearly half of Americans have low magnesium intake and don’t even know it.20 Common symptoms of magnesium deficiency include heart palpitations, anxiety, muscle cramps, mood swings, tension headaches, sleep issues, and constipation.

 Magnesium is especially important for guys who are active.
 Your body uses up to 20% more magnesium when you exercise,21 using it to produce ATP in the cells, move glucose into the muscles for energy, regulate your muscle contractions, and dispose of waste build-up that can cause muscle fatigue.22 If you run low on magnesium, you’ll feel more weak, sore, crampy, and exhausted after exercise.
 On the other hand, magnesium supplements have been shown to boost exercise performance, muscle strength, and exercise tolerance.23,24,25 Magnesium has even been shown to boost testosterone levels when combined with exercise.26